openharmony/docs/en/application-dev/reference/arkui-ts/ts-components-canvas-canvas.md

 > **NOTE**
 >
 >  This component is supported since API version 8.
 Updates will be marked with a superscript to indicate their earliest API version.

-## Required Permissions

-None

 ## Child Components